 So whilst the role titles may differ and it may suit some organisations to combine or split these roles, the following are a good set of best practice data governance roles:

 These will be senior people within your organisation who have signed up to be accountable for the quality of a defined dataset.
 For example, you may have your Finance Director as the Data Owner for finance data in your organisation.
 In order for this role to have the authority it needs, it should be undertaken by senior individuals.
 However, this level of seniority means that they are unlikely to have the time to be involved in data quality activities on a day-to-day basis.
-For this reason they are likely to be supported by one or more Data Stewards.
+For this reason they are likely to be supported by one or more Data Stewards and a data quality management platform

 Most people in an organisation are responsible for creating or capturing data and it is important that they understand that they must do so in accordance with the Data Consumers’ requirements.